 How you allocate your money now can influence your entire financial life.
-Your habits, when practiced over time, become permanent.
+Your habits, when practiced over time, can become permanent.
 If you continually finance your “wants” with credit, that behavior can become permanent and lead to a lean financial future.
 Now is the time to ask yourself the hard questions:

 Do you want to struggle financially during your adult life?

-Are you seeking a life free from long term financial stress?
+Are you seeking a life free from long-term financial stress?

-What the pros say: Should I contribute to my 401(k) or pay off debt?
+Should I contribute to my 401(k) or pay off debt?

 There’s no easy solution to whether you should contribute to your 401(k) or pay off debt.
 Sometimes, the answer to this question depends on personal preference.
 Some people feel comfortable borrowing large sums of money for mortgages and businesses—and may feel more inclined to contribute to a 401(k) while also gradually paying off debt.
 Others may prefer to pay off any and all debt as quickly as possible.

 If you have low-interest rate loans and expect higher returns on the investments in your 401(k), it may be a good strategy to contribute to your 401(k) while chipping away at your debt—making sure to prioritize high-interest rate debt.
 But if your debt carries high-interest rates, it may make sense to pay it off aggressively.
 After you’re debt free, you can ramp up the 401(k) contributions.

 If your employer matches your contribution into the 401(k), regardless of your debt levels, you should generally be trying to contribute enough money to receive your employer match.
 If you don’t contribute, then you’re missing out on free money.
 When comparing your own debt interest rates with expected returns on investments, evaluate your personal financial situation and look at your investment choices within your 401(k) and carefully review their objectives, expenses, and risk exposures.
 It’s important to note that investing comes with risk, including the risk of loss.